dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 *gui-elements / gui_attributes*:

-- `Geometry`: Not Yet Implemented.
+- `Geometry`: not yet implemented.
     - _gui_attributes_: No attributes
 - `SimpleText`: A GUI element for _TextValue_.
 A simple text entry box (one line only).
 The attributes "maxlength=integer" and "size=integer" are optional.